openlegend/core-rules/core/SRD.md

 - **Resilient:** Any time you roll to Resist, you have advantage 1 on the roll.

-- **Superior Concentration (tier 1 - 3, your choice):** Without this feat, only a single boon can be persisted with the Sustain minor action.
-Purchasing this feat allows you to sustain one additional boon simultaneously without losing focus on the others you are already focusing on. \
+- **Superior Concentration (tier 1 - 3, your choice):** When you take the *sustain a boon* minor action, you may sustain one additional boon per tier of this feat which you possess.

 **Special:** This feat can be purchased multiple times (up to a maximum of 3), each time it is purchased you can maintain one more boon with the Sustain minor action.

 #### Boss NPCs